danvk/aoc2023/README.md

 This one required more thought than I was expecting for day 8!

+With a more efficient brute force algorithm for part 2, I can do 687,000,000 steps in 60s, so it would take ~30 minutes for my program to find the answer directly.

 ### Day 7

 - How do I write a literal `[5]u8`?